vvdleun/audiostreamerscrobbler/README.md

 ## Plans

 I'd like to add an optional GUI mode, so setting up the program would become much more user-friendly.
+Also, I'd like to add an option to reduce the generated network traffic (the trade-off being that it may take awhile to detect a playing device)

 On the longer term I'd like to add more advanced grouping possibilities, so that multiple groups of players can be monitored at the same time and support different accounts on different scrobbler/music tracking services.